fenago/spark-scala-examples/lab-guides/Lab_22.md

 Apache Spark can also be used to process or read simple to complex nested XML files into Spark DataFrame and writing it back to XML using Databricks [Spark XML API](https://github.com/databricks/spark-xml) (spark-xml) library.
-In this article, I will explain how to read XML file with several options using the Scala example.
+In this lab, I will explain how to read XML file with several options using the Scala example.